How Many Color In The World

 Metamerism

 Metamerism refers to the phenomenon where two colors appear to match under one lighting condition but not under another.
 This occurs because the spectral reflectance curves of the two colors are different, even if they appear the same to the human eye under a specific light source.
 Metamerism is important in industries such as textiles and automotive manufacturing, where color consistency is critical.
-Manufacturers use specialized tools and techniques to minimize metameric effects and ensure that colors remain consistent under different lighting conditions.
+Manufacturers use specialized tools and techniques to minimize metameric effects and check that colors remain consistent under different lighting conditions.

 Individual Differences